olivierdalang/SPCgeonode/README.md

 Also consider enabling *versionning* on the Bucket, so that if data won't get lost if deleted accidentally in GeoNode.

 If you want to stup backups using another provider, check the [RClone documentation](https://rclone.org/docs/).

+### On windows, I have error like `standard_init_linux.go:190: exec user process caused "no such file or directory"`

+This may be due to line endings.
+When checking out files, git optionnaly converts line endings to match the platform, which doesn't work well it `.sh` files.

+To fix, use `git config --global core.autocrlf false` and checkout again.